Paraguay: Risk Assessment

 - Well-developed agricultural sector (soybeans and beef)

 - Abundant hydroelectric resources

-- Inadequate infrastructure (river transport, roads, electricity power lines)
+- Poor infrastructure (river transport, roads, power lines)

-- Dependent on the agricultural sector and a small number of trading partners (in particular, Brazil and Argentina)
+- Dependent on the agricultural sector and a handful of trading partners, notably Brazil and Argentina

 - Large informal market (40% of GDP)